GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 Preliminary results from the offer are expected to be announced officially at 1 a.m.
 (0600 GMT) on Friday before a conference call with euro zone finance ministers in the afternoon.

-The MSCI world equity index surged 1.8 percent, its biggest one-day gain since Jan.
-3. The index was still down 0.8 percent on the week after logging its biggest drop in more than three months on Tuesday.
+The MSCI world equity index rose 1.7 percent, its biggest one-day gain since Jan.
+3. The index was still down 0.7 percent on the week after logging its biggest drop in more than three months on Tuesday.

 European shares rallied, reversing half the losses suffered earlier in the week.